 A Tragic End

 The relegation also brought to an end the 32-year spell at the club for Syd King.
 And it had more serious and tragic ramifications.
 The former player, who had managed the club since 1902 and was the last link to the Thames Ironworks days, took the loss of form very much to heart.
 He argued with a number of the club’s directors and on 9 November 1932 was suspended without salary for three months due to ‘insubordination and drunkenness’.
-Within two months of the suspension King, ‘Mr West Ham’, was dead, committing suicide by drinking alcohol mixed with a corrosive liquid.
+Within two months of the suspension King, ‘Mr West Ham’, was dead, committing suicide by drinking a mixture of alcohol and a corrosive liquid.

 So, part one of our West Ham history ends on a tragic note.